Attorney General Venugopal presents varsity with book on patents to benefit law students | Education

 - India

-The legal fraternity of Kerala would forever be in debt of Attorney General of India K K Venugopal, as the Law Department on the Karyavattom campus of the University of Kerala has received a gift from him - the ''Chisum on Patents'' which is the oft cited as patent law treatise today and is worth over Rs 12.36 lakh.
+The legal fraternity of Kerala would forever be in debt of Attorney General of India K K Venugopal, as the Law Department on the Karyavattom campus of the University of Kerala has received a gift from him - the ''Chisum on Patents'' which is most-cited as patent law treatise today and is worth over Rs 12.36 lakh.

 The Chisum on Patents, a book with 57 volumes and an index, authored by Donald S Chisum and published by Matthew Bender Elite, was shipped from the USA and was received by the Law Department on May 12.